sszettella/zsmseven/posts/bitcoin_price_in_gold_20151020.md

 - Factors like institutional adoption, halvings, and market sentiment influence Bitcoin's performance, while gold benefits from central bank buying and inflation concerns.

 For further discussion on these trends, check out [@zsmproperties](https://x.com/zsmproperties) on X.

-Remember, markets are full of surprises, so this is just one way to look at the data—not a crystal ball for your portfolio decisions.